lohanidamodar/font_previewer/bundler/README.md

 - Creates a single portable EXE file
 - Bundles all DLLs, assets, and resources
 - Extracts resources to a temporary location at runtime
+- Uses the same app icon as the Flutter application
 - Cleans up temporary files when the application exits

 ## Building the Bundler